Inspection Reports for The Grande At South Portland

 Resident #1 did not have a service plan that addressed all areas of needed assistance or described strategies to meet those needs.

-Resident #1 did not have ongoing monthly progress notes documenting implementation of the service plan or significant changes in condition.
+Resident #1 did not have ongoing monthly progress notes documenting implementation of the service plan or significant changes in their life.

 Report Facts